Skip to Main Content

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are experienced working with international productions filming in Mexico.
-They're comfortable with varied workflows, international crew integration, and can communicate in English as well as Mexican.
+Our sound teams are skilled working with global shoots filming in Mexico.
+They're comfortable with different workflows, global crews integration, and can communicate in English as well as Mexican.

 ACT 04 — On Set